 On standard-sized amaryllis, the flower stem emerges before the leaves, grows rapidly to a height of 12 to 24 inches, and begins a sequence of blooms that last about a month.
-After bloom, cut the flower stem off just above the top of the bulb, but don't cut the leaves.
+Move the plant out of direct sunlight when the flower buds have begun to show color, to keep them colorful longer.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!